leighton-0/reverse_proxy_analysis/README.md

 - Optionally returns data from Shodan for possibly leaked IP addresses
 - Optionally writes the results to target.com-results.txt file

-Shodan and SecurityTrails API keys are NOT required.
-Altough it's recommended to supply them for maximum output, CDNRECON tries other things before using them.

- <b>Checking the nameservers, common subdomains and their IP addresses</b>
+ Checking the nameservers, common subdomains and their IP addresses
  ```
     __________  _   ______  ________________  _   __
    / ____/ __ \/ | / / __ \/ ____/ ____/ __ \/ | / /